 - Do not use any Wi-Fi connections from unknown third-party providers/sources.

 - Always use VPN back into UMB systems; note that China prohibits use of VPN unless specifically approved for use.

-- Refrain from use of publicly available Wi-Fi connections if possible, even if labeled as secure and/or requiring passwords for use, as these connection points are often subject to intrusion software risks such as keystroke loggers.
+- Refrain from using publicly available Wi-Fi connections if possible, even if labeled as secure and/or requiring passwords for use, as these connection points are often subject to intrusion software risks such as keystroke loggers.

 - To the extent possible, keep laptops/devices in your personal possession at all times.

-- Never accept or attach unknown devices or drives (including flash/USB drives) as malicious code may be installed on such devices at any time, including at manufacture or after.
+- Never accept or attach unknown devices or drives (including flash/USB drives) because malicious code may be installed on such devices at any time, including at manufacture or after.

 - Have your electronic devices scanned for malware upon return prior to connection to the UMB network.

 In most countries, you have no expectation of privacy in internet cafes, hotels, offices, or public places.